Student Life-cycle at HEDW Conference —

 • User adoption is an afterthought

 You’ll note I make no mention of the technical disciplines.
 What about good data architecture?
 Or data process integration?
 Or business rule realization?
 Or end-user delivery approaches?
-Nor do I mention the technology landscape, be it visualization tools, data management tools, glossary tools, testing tools, or physical environment strategies.
+Nor do I mention the technology landscape: be it visualization tools, data management tools, glossary tools, testing tools, physical environment strategies.
 Well, you guessed right, they are just as critical to success.
-But the mistake is people (and here I mean project leadership) miss the perspective that these disciplines are necessary for success, but insufficient.
+But the mistake is people (and here I mean project leadership) miss the perspective that these disciplines are necessary for success, but not sufficient.
 You can do all this hard work, even do it really well (which is no mean feat), and still fail.

 So take a moment and re-read the earlier list.
 They are all characterized as organizational challenges.
 Make sure you have them on your radar at the onset of your project.
 And, most important, don’t let them bog you down or create paralysis.
 Run your project as an evolving process of realization through continuous understanding, engaging, proving, compromising, and delivery – the art to the science, you might say.